build-on-aws/content/posts/5-tips-I-wish-I-had-when-I-was-New-to-AWS/index.md

 # 5 tips I wish I had when I was New to AWS

-I remember when I started building on AWS, the joy of infinite possibilities, the cloud at my fingertips to build anything I wanted.
-I hadn't decided what was going to be my first project yet, but I was eager to start!
+I remember when I started building on AWS.
+The joy of infinite possibilities.
+The cloud at my fingertips to build anything I wanted.
+I hadn't decided what was going to be my first project yet but I was eager to start!
 But wait... start where?

 I had been building traditional applications on prem, that was easy or at least something I was used to doing.
 But I found myself navigating through new services, features, and those infinite possibilities started to feel a little too infinite!